Black Orpheus

 ⏱️ Runtime & Duration

-The total runtime of Black Orpheus is 100 minutes (1h 40m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Black Orpheus (1959) is 100 minutes (1h 40m).
+Directed by Marcel Camus, the film runs for 100 minutes in its complete theatrical version.

 Verdict Summary